alexharri/website/posts/planes.md

 ## Describing planes

-There are many ways to describe planes, such as via
+There are many ways to describe planes, such as through

  1. a point in 3D space and a normal,
  2. three points in 3D space, forming a triangle, or